rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### User Activity Event

-This trigger is used to poll for user activity events.
+This trigger is used to poll for user activity events

 ##### Input